Best Time To Visit Penang - Travelswithsun

 Batu Ferringhi and Tanjung Bungah are the most accessible with luxury beachfront accommodation while Penang National Park has more isolated beaches like Monkey Beach!

 Q4.
-What can you do in Georgetown Penang at night?
+What can you do in Penang at night?

 Book a slot for The Habitat Sunset Walk – you can have a guided nighttime jungle trek right after!

-Or you can go check out Kimberley Street Food Night Market, a famous Penang night market.
+Or you can go check out Kimberley Street Food Night Market, a famous local night market.

 Chulia Street Hawker Stalls At Night